afronski/bferl/README.md

 As a result we returned the internal state of the *interpreter* after the program execution.

-**Note**: you have probably noticed that it will not produce proper results if the result is greater than '9'. :wink:
+**Note**: You have probably noticed that it will not produce proper results if the result is greater than '9'. :wink: